-Cataracts are the leading cause of vision loss in the United States, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, cataracts are the leading cause of vision loss in the United States.
 They typically develop after age 55, but younger patients can be affected as well, including some infants at birth.
 About 18% of Americans...

-When you think about someone with cataracts, you might imagine someone who has passed their 60th birthday since the condition is generally associated with an older demographic.
-Yet, there are people with this condition in their 20’s and 30’s – even at birth....
+When you think about someone with cataracts, you might imagine a grandparent, since the condition is generally associated with an older demographic.
+Yet, there are people with this condition in their 20’s and 30’s – even at birth.
+Individuals who develop cataracts...

 Cataracts can severely impact your eyesight and enjoyment of life.
 However, today’s treatments can help you manage them so your sight can continue to enrich your life.
 Protecting your eyesight and maintaining the health of your eyes should be top priorities,...